swt30/thesis/chapters/03-models/03-models.md

   Dependence of watery super-Earth radii on surface temperature and internal temperature profile.
   An increased surface temperature results in an increased planetary radius.
   This effect is especially pronounced in the full adiabatic temperature treatment.
-  Here I show super-Earths with an Earth-like core under a 30 per cent water layer by mass.
+  Here I show super-Earths with an Earth-like core under a 30% water layer by mass.
   I treated the temperature in two different ways: an isothermal treatment with a fixed constant temperature and an adiabatic treatment where I fixed the surface temperature but allowed the temperature to increase inwards according to the adiabatic relation (@eq:adiabatic-temperature-gradient).
   The adiabatic models are warmer and therefore significantly larger overall, but even the isothermal planets display some radius change due to temperature.
   The effects of this temperature dependence are comparable to current uncertainties on measured masses and radii for some of the best-characterised exoplanets.